KaimingTao/KaimingTao.github.io/data-analysis/csv_file.md

 Version: 0.1

-CSV is a very common file format to store and transfering data.
-We can treat CSV as table-like, the same as relational database table, and Microsoft Excel.
+CSV is a very common file format to store and transfer data.
+We can treat CSV as table-like object, the same as relational database table, and Microsoft Excel.

 CSV has some features other table-like data processing tools don't have.